Team-De-bug/Sahara/README.md

 # SAHARA
-This is an open-source 'Amazon' template for those who want to know how Amazon.com sort-of works.
+This is an open-source 'Online Shopping' template for those who want to know how it works with the use of 'Django'.

 ![Image of Sahara](https://i.imgur.com/TGzO2q5.png)